dotlang/language/doc/RFE.md

 ```
 no. let's leave it.

-? - Allowing optional args at any place is not a good idea.
+Y - Allowing optional args at any place is not a good idea.
 Because we are not looking for "less rules" just because of interest in less rules.
 We are looking for that so language becomes easier to comprehend.
 Allowing optional args at any position, will make reading code more difficult.
+**Proposal**: Only allow optional args at the end of arg list

-? - Why do we want to have extendable unions?
+Y - Why do we want to have extendable unions?
 It definitely helps solving expression problem, but do we really want to do that?
 we should get rid of it.
+**Proposal**: remove extensible unions

-? - The catch all syntax for contract does not make sense
+Y - The catch all syntax for contract does not make sense
 `ToString = fn(T: type -> type) { fn(data: T -> string) }`
 `genericToString: ToString = fn(T: type, data: T -> string) ...`
 ToString alone is a function that needs only one T argument.